Wen-Juan/Rana_Transcriptome/README.md

 # A brief pipeline for this project is as follows:

-# Step1: Transcriptome assembly # by Mellisa Toups
+# Step1: Transcriptome assembly with Trinity
-AmmMT_HIMin1.fasta - full transciptome-masked using Dan db at 75% - 61,835 transcripts
+AmmMT_HIMin1.fasta - full transciptome-masked using Dan's db at 75% - 61,835 transcripts
 #sample used to assembly:
 Froglets:
 Am2_231_L1